-Adaptation Displacement: While the novel is still considered a hallmark of Hardboiled Detective fiction, the film is a celebrated classic that continues to be referenced today.
+Adaptation Displacement: While the novel is still considered a hallmark of Hardboiled Detective fiction, the film is a far more widely celebrated classic that continues to be referenced today.
 Far more people are aware of the film than the novel.
+Even fewer are aware that the 1941 film wasn't even the first adaptation of the source material, which was previously adapted in 1931 and 1936.

 Award Snub: Its failure to win Best Picture for 1941 would be understandable, as it was up against no less a cinematic classic than Citizen Kane...
 Except that one didn't win either.
 The real winner, How Green Was My Valley, is still considered one of the biggest flubs in Oscar history.